kiboschool/course-programming-2/src/lessons/db-and-vis/orm-syntax.md

 Base = declarative_base()

 class Song(Base):
-    # these lines look unusual, they're just telling sqlalchemy what the table name and columns are
+    # these lines look unusual,
+    # they're sqlalchemy's way to tell the orm what the table name and columns are

     __tablename__ = "Songs"
     id = Column(Integer, primary_key=True)
     name = Column(String())